melezhik/sparky/README.md

 ### Skip bootstrap

+Sparrowdo client bootstrap might take some time.

+To disable bootstrap use  `bootstrap: false` option.

-Sparrowdo client bootstrap might take some time, disable bootstrap by ( if client is already installed on target host ) using `bootstrap: false` option:
+Useful if sparrowdo client is already installed on target host.

 ```yaml
 sparrowdo: